Sphar-io/Automobile-Sign-Detection/Readme.md

 ## Overview
 - Install Tensorflow and Tensorboard
+- Download a copy of the LISA Dataset (link below) and copy /vid0-vid10 to /data
 - Assemble TF Record files for ingestion by Tensorflow using dataset/tfRecord.py.
+This will also generate an /eval_set folder for running manual model verification later.
 - Inspect the quality of your tfRecord using dataset/inspector.py (Only displays one annotation per frame)
 - Copy your testing and training records to /data
 - Download a copy of the Mobilenet architecture from the Tensorflow link below and place in the models\model folder